eekostadinov/Refresher/docs/01-Introduction.md

 ### Visualizing the structure of your data

 As illustrated above, before starting any data analysis, it is essential to get a clear understanding of the structure of your data.
 For this reason, it is important to always inspect the data (i.e., the "table" or rows and columns), understanding what does an observation (row of data) identify, how are variables (columns of data) recorded, and so forth.
 In the rest of the book, whenever new dataset is loaded we will explicitly print the first few rows of the data to clarify the structure.
-In R, this can be easily done by using the function `head()` which will print the first few rows of the dataframe.
+In R, this can be easily done by using the function `head()` which will print the first few rows of a dataframe.
 The syntax is `head(name_of_dataframe)`.

 While this is often sufficient for the purposes of the book, when you use more complicated datasets it is better to view the data in the data browser, using the function `View()` with syntax `View(name_of_dataframe)` which will return the whole "table" of data.